Guerra24/Firefox-UWP-Style/README.md

 # Firefox UWP Style

-This is a visually simple theme that follows MDL2 styling with the accent color and gray-on-black elements, combines both while remaining original.
+A theme that follows MDL2 styling with the accent color and gray-on-black or gray-on-white elements, combines both while remaining original.

 ## Install